Scthe/scthe.github.io/content/blog/2024-06-03-gaussian-splatting/gaussian-splatting.md

 * p - position of the Gaussian in world space.
 * t - position of the  Gaussian in view space.

-The explanation for the Jacobian can be found in ["EWA Volume Splatting"](https://www.cs.umd.edu/~zwicker/publications/EWAVolumeSplatting-VIS01.pdf), section 4.4 "The Projective Transformation".
+Check the explanation for the Jacobian in ["EWA Volume Splatting"](https://www.cs.umd.edu/~zwicker/publications/EWAVolumeSplatting-VIS01.pdf), section 4.4 "The Projective Transformation".
 From what I understand, the mapping to perspective space can introduce perspective distortion.
 Depending on where on screen the Gaussian is rendered, it would have different size?
-The paper specifically mentions that this mapping is not affine, i.e. it does not preserve parallelism.
-Ray space is used instead.
+The paper mentions that this mapping is not affine.
+I.e. it does not preserve parallelism.
+Use ray space instead.
 Find more details in:

 * "EWA Volume Splatting",
 * ["\[Concept summary\] 3D Gaussian and 2D projection"](https://xoft-tistory-com.translate.goog/49?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=wapp) (Google translated from Korean),